Designing a more mindful YouTube experience

 Overview

-YouTube's features that were initially designed for users' convenience have made it easier for the platform to maximize watch time and engagement, while raising concerns about digital well-being.
-There are opportunities to redesign the YouTube platform and interface to better account for users' well-being.
-I reimagined the viewing experience to encourage more intentional actions and remind users to take breaks, with little intrusion on their experience.
+YouTube's features that were initially designed for users' convenience have made it easier for the platform to maximize watch time and engagement, at the same time raising concerns about digital well-being.
+To better account for users' mental well-being, I reimagined the viewing experience to encourage more intentional actions and remind users to take breaks, while keeping the intrusions on their experience to a minimum.

 Tools